WaveEngine/EvergineDocs/manual/graphics/billboard/index.md

 ---
 ![Billboards header](images/billboards.jpg)

 **Billboard** is a quad orientated to face the camera.
 While the active camera in your scene is moving the billboard is orientated to face the camera.
-The billboards are useful to create pushpins or making an impostor of your far mesh to reduce the geometry that the render needs to draw.
+The billboards are useful to create indicators or making an impostor of your far mesh to reduce the geometry that the render needs to draw.
 A common use is to simulate far bushes or trees.

 ## Types of billboards